 where $\mathrm{li} (x)$ is the logarithmic integral and $E_{\varGamma} (x)$ is the error term.
 The Selberg trace formula directly yields $E_{\varGamma} (x) = O (x^{3/4+\vepsilon})$.

 In the seminal work of Iwaniec \cite{Iwaniec-PGT} in 1984, he broke the $3/4$-barrier and obtained $ E_{\varGamma} (x) = O (x^{35/48+\vepsilon}) $.
-He is the first to bring the mean Lindel\"of hypothesis for the symmetric square (or Rankin--Selberg) $L$-functions into the study of prime geodesic theorem.
+He was the first to bring the mean Lindel\"of hypothesis for the symmetric square (or Rankin--Selberg) $L$-functions into the study of the prime geodesic theorem.